Skip to main content

 Servers

+As mentioned above, servers are your processing units.
 Hopefully, your servers are not lovingly generated pets, but rather replaceable cattle.
-This makes the question of how to operate when your server fails a question of redundancy.
+This makes the question of how to operate when your server fails a question of redundancy, because you can always get more.

-In simple terms, it means, "don't rely on just one".
 Metal has some great servers.
 They are powerful and affordable, and, in many cases, also have redundancy built in, for example, power supplies or redundant disks.
 If you build your entire critical application on one of these servers, you are hoping it doesn't go down.
 What will you do when it does?

 Rather than one really powerful system, distribute your critical application across several smaller ones.
 Each handles only part of the workload, but if one goes down, the others can pick up the slack.